-Add alarm contacts and contact groups.
-We recommend that you add at least two contacts to make sure real-time responses to monitoring alarms.
-For more information about metrics, see Cloud service overview and alarm overview.
+- Alert contacts and contact groups are added.
+We recommend that you add at least two contacts to ensure real-time responses to monitoring alerts.
+For more information about monitoring metrics, see Alert service and Overview.